Artificial intelligence and sensor-tech firm founded in 2019, based in Switzerland.

 - introduces continuous quality control with flexible integration into your manufacturing steams

 - enables instant decision making, tracking, monitoring and optimizing efficiency exactly where you need it

 Your Pocket Lab: Revolutionary, AI-enabled Technology at a Low Cost

-Aikemy introduces the pocket lab – a novel AI-enabled technology – that can analyze for you any organic compounds, like food or medicines.
-Just a simple scan using the device supplied by AMS and the pocket lab can tell what it is, the composition or if it is authentic or fake.
+aikemy introduces the pocket lab – AI-enabled consumer sensor technology that brings full-scale laboratories into your pocket.
+A simple scan using the device supplied by AMS and the pocket lab can tell what it is, the composition, detect potential safety hazards, or confirm authenticity.
 The answer to your question pops up on your mobile phone.

 - AI in place to achieve maximum accuracy